machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - it resolves the prompt name from `@Prompt.name` or the method name,
 - it captures the prompt role from `@Prompt.role`,
 - it builds parameter descriptors in the same way as for tools,
-- and it wraps the method in a `ToolFunction`-style callback for prompt execution.
+- and it wraps the method in a `ToolFunction` callback for prompt execution.

 ### Invocation and parameter resolution